SOCIAL SIGNALPLAYBOOK

 I think we're actually just in the beginning it seems like almost every year we have a new trend... there's many 15-year-olds right now who are going to make a decision in 5 years do I want to make $40,000 a year being a Creator or do I want to be $40,000 a year being an accountant and they're going to choose a Creator.

-The creator economy is still nascent and will see significant growth, with many youth opting for creator careers instead of conventional jobs.
+The creator economy is in its infancy and will see significant growth, leading many young individuals to pursue careers as creators instead of traditional professions.

 Original Context